OpenST/ost-wallet-sdk-ios/README.md

 - Signs data as defined by contracts using EIP-1077 and EIP-712
 - Enables users to recover access to their Brand Tokens in case the user loses their authorized device</br>

-Starting version `2.3.0` the SDK also provides built-in User Interface Components which are theamable and support content customization.
+Starting version `2.3.0` the SDK also provides built-in User Interface Components which are themeable and support content customization.
 Please refer [OstWalletUI](./documentation/OstWalletUI.md)

 # Table of Contents: